University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

 ## Part C - **[6 marks]**
 Please answer the following questions about the two AMR practicals:

-1.For the `Antimicrobial resistance variant detection` practical, which `ttR_2` variants were detected in patients 1, 2, and 3?
+1. For the `Antimicrobial resistance variant detection` practical, which `ttR_2` variants were detected in patients 1, 2, and 3?
 For each patient, list the detected variant and their effect on protein function.**[2 marks]**

 2. For the `Antimicrobial resistance gene detection` practical which bacterial isolates were multi-drug resistant? list them. **[2 marks]**